 What is a Good Click-Through Rate for PPC?

-On the flip side, industries like legal services, ecommerce, and industrial services struggle with click-through rates when it comes to search.
+On the flip side, industries like legal services, e-commerce, and industrial services struggle with click-through rates when it comes to search.

-How to Improve Your CTR:
+How to Improve it for PPC:

 - Include special offers

-- Use powerful CTAs
+- Use powerful calls-to-action

-- Use AdWords extensions like seller ratings and sitelink extensions
+- Use Google Ads extensions such as seller ratings and site link extensions

 What is a Good Click-Through Rate for Display Ads?